Zohair-coder/CS270-grading-assistant/README.md

 * Explicitly pass students.json in main file to getStudents.py
 * Add comments inside key and read comments from there to preload some comments
 * Write else case in unzip.py rename function
+* Change implementation of getting question number to get the string between `Question ` and `:`